 ILR students can take courses in English or Italian in the following subject areas: Accounting, Decision Sciences, Economics, Finance, Law, Marketing, Management, and Social and Political Sciences.
 Additionally, all ILR students must take a pre-semester Italian language crash course at Bocconi University (not for credit).
 Beginning-level to advanced-level language courses are offered.

 - Students must enroll in a full course load while abroad (equivalent to 15 credits).
-At Bocconi, ILR students must enroll in four full-time courses per semester.
+At Bocconi, ILR students must enroll in four full-time courses during their semester abroad.

 - Students must enroll in all courses as attending students.

 - Students must enroll in a pre-semester Italian language crash course offered at Bocconi.

 - Students can earn up to 15 ILR elective credits.